hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 ---

 ## TODO:
-- CLI
 - Rollback option to remove potential duplicates after they're added
+- Option to only generate phashes or only search for duplicates
 - Option to remove all perceptual hash tags
 - Option to add phash tag on specific tag service (default is my tags)
+- Option to only work on archived videos
+- Option to overwrite perceptual hashes for specific videos
-- Upload to PyPi
+- Upload to PyPI
+- Async and multiprocessing

 Please create an issue on Github if you have any problems or questions!
 Pull requests also welcome on this or my VideoHash fork.